 How To Write an Electrician Resume

-Crafting a resume for trade positions can often be more challenging when compared to other industries.
-As an electrician, you’ll want to demonstrate your in-depth knowledge of electrical codes and systems by illustrating your strongest career achievements.
+When crafting a resume as an electrician, you’ll want to demonstrate your in-depth knowledge of electrical codes and systems by illustrating your strongest career achievements.
 For example, it’s one thing to list that you have knowledge of OSHA safety in your skills section.
-It’s another to train a construction crew of 20+ contractors on OSHA regulations to reduce worksite incidents.
+It’s another to say you trained a construction crew of 20+ contractors on OSHA regulations to reduce worksite incidents.

 Using your individual achievements as an electrician to highlight your industry expertise is the most effective strategy for generating interviews during the job search.
 Throughout this guide, we’ll provide insights to help you translate your experience into an impactful professional resume.